 How many days should I spend in Nikko?

-Most people visit Nikko as a day trip from Tokyo and this is perfectly doable, but if you want to make the most out of visit, you should spend at least two days (maybe more depending on how you travel and how you enjoy the sights that are offered to you).
+Most people visit Nikko as a day trip from Tokyo and this is perfectly doable, but if you want to make the most out of your visit, you should spend at least two days (maybe more depending on how you travel and how you enjoy the sights that are offered to you).

 When visiting Nikko as a day trip, you can easily see the most important tourist spots in Central Nikko.
 If you concentrate your interest in this area only, you can visit the three World Heritage sites (Toshogu, Rinnoji and Taiyuin), the Shinkyo bridge, but also incredible gifts of nature like the Kirifuri Falls, Kanmangafuchi Abyss and Urami Falls.